BenjaminChern/NixieTubeClock/README.md

 </p>

 # Future Works
 Currently I am working on building a self playing piano.
 I am finished with the research phase and have recently ordered parts for my newest project.
-Be on the lookout for a new Github project in the distant future.
+Be on the lookout for a new Github project in the near future.

 # Credits